 PIP benefits are still available to people who suffer serious injuries as defined above, but they can also pursue a third-party claim against the at-fault driver’s insurance or the at-fault driver themselves.
 In this situation, a skilled no-fault auto insurance lawyer near you in Florida could help demand recovery for the full value of all past and future losses caused by the crash, including:

 - Future medical bills

 If you have incurred substantial injuries from an auto accident of any kind, you need legal representation.
 The Florida ‘no-fault’ law was intended to lessen court congestion and lower automobile insurance premiums, but some victims of auto accidents are left with no money for high medical costs.
 A dedicated legal professional from The Distasio Law Firm can help you investigate your accident so that you can receive the most compensation available for your injuries.
 We believe that you deserve the best medical care available to recover from your auto accident injuries, and we will fight on your behalf.
 Contact us today for skilled legal help with your Florida no-fault auto insurance accident claim.

 Consider Working with a Florida No-Fault Auto Insurance Attorney

 There are benefits and drawbacks to the “no-fault” approach Florida takes toward car accident litigation.
 There is generally a simpler path to recovery for short-term economic losses under this system, but a much more complicated path to recovery for long-term harm.
 Even if you do not have grounds to pursue third-party litigation, a well-practiced attorney’s help could still be key to making the most of your insurance claim.

-Retaining a Florida no-fault auto insurance lawyer is often an essential first step to maximizing recovery after a motor vehicle wreck in the Sunshine State.
+Retaining a Florida no-fault auto insurance lawyer near you is often an essential first step to maximizing recovery after a motor vehicle wreck in the Sunshine State.
 Call Distasio Law Firm today to learn more.